clux/kubecon2020/source/slides.md

 ```

 notes:
-- That said, the `WatchEvent` itself is nice.
-The embedded object can be packed into a generic enum.
+- map to the one in apimacinery containing a dynamic runtime object.
+The embedded object can be packed into a generic rust enum, for a fully typed one.
-- The serde tags here tells serde that the values of the enum variants are put inside on the object key, and the enum variant name on a key call tag (which are sent/recvd as uppercase - to match go convention). so this is actually really nice.
+- The serde tags here tells serde that the values in enum variants -> in object key, and enum variant name -> in tag key (tags sent/recvd as uppercase to match go convention).
+- can represent watchevents + stream of watchevents, but still more work (coz watch cornercases)

+---
+### Broken: Watch

+- resourceVersion bookkeeping <!-- .element: class="fragment" -->
+- stale resourceVersions <!-- .element: class="fragment" -->
+- 5 minute limit <!-- .element: class="fragment" -->
+- large data use <!-- .element: class="fragment" -->

+notes:
+- Gotta Track ResourceVersions; integers passed on via etcd, must pass these on for every watch call, to tell k8s where you left off.
+- Sometimes these RVs are stale, and if you are building a state cache like a reflector, you have to re-list and get all the state back for every object in the system if you get desynchronized.
+Before bookmarks, that was very likely to happen.
+- Watch calls also can't reliably stay open for more than 5 minutes, so you have to keep issuing this watch call at least that frequently.
+- and finally, sheer data use of it.
+On EVERY CHANGE incl status.
+Seen NodeStatus, last updated timestamps inside conditions?
+Every few seconds, you'll get the whole heckin' object.
+(Can hide, but still networked)
+- TODO: link to issues

+---
+### kube: watcher/informer abstraction?

+- LIST
+- stream
+- handle stream errors behind the scenes
+- maybe RE-LIST (duplicate + dropped events)
+- propagate user errors
+- only propagate events

+notes:
 - How to build on top of watch and the api.
 Well we got to watch continously, but not longer than 5 minutes, propagate all user errors, retry/re-list on desync errors, and still somehow encapsulate it all in one nice stream.
 It's absolutely not trivial.

 ---